-Since less than 10% of Respiratory Therapists in the US have a bachelor’s degree in Respiratory Care, the BSRC graduate has a tremendous advantage in the workforce in competing for job opportunities and promotions.
-Many Texas State RC graduates find themselves quickly moving up the management ranks due to their degree and specialty training.
+Less than ten percent of respiratory therapists in the U.S. have a bachelor’s degree in respiratory care.
+This means the B.S.R.C. graduate has a tremendous advantage in the workforce, both in competing for job opportunities and for promotions.
+Many Texas State respiratory care graduates find themselves quickly moving up the management ranks due to their degree and specialty training.

 These videos are courtesy of the American Association for Respiratory Care and can be found on their website at http://www.aarc.org/career/.